micromdm/website/content/blog/certificates.md

 ### Method C: Sign up for mdmcert.download

 [mdmcert.download](https://mdmcert.download/) is a service created to issue MDM push certificates to organizations desiring to run open-source MDM solutions.
-The certificates are free of cost but per Apple only *organizations* (and not individuals) may request a certificate.
-A part of that requirement is the need to gather some information like business name, email addresses, etc. and of course agree to some terms.
+The certificates are free of cost but per Apple, only *organizations* (and not individuals) may agree to request a certificate.
+Apple also requires gathering some information like business name, email addresses, etc. That may not be something you're willing to share or legally able to do for your organization.

-That said it offers what I would call an easier-than-using-MDM Vendor certificate method to get push certificates, but not quite as easy as the Server.app method.
-And of course it's free.
+That said it offers what I would call an easier-than-using-MDM Vendor certificate method to get push certificates, but isn't quite as easy as the Server.app method.
+As mentioned above it's free, too.

 MicroMDM's [certhelper](https://github.com/micromdm/tools) tool can be used to request an mdmcert.download APNs certificate when following the [mdmcert.download instructions](https://mdmcert.download/instructions).
-Once certhelper decrypts the encrypted CSR request (and is subsequently uploaded to [identity.apple.com](https://idmsa.apple.com/) and then the certificate downloaded) the push certificates can be directly used with MicroMDM.
+Once certhelper decrypts the encrypted CSR request (which is then subsequently uploaded to [identity.apple.com](https://idmsa.apple.com/) in order to retrieve the certificate) the push certificates you download can be directly used with MicroMDM.

 ## Push certificate gotchas

-Once you have an MDM APNs certificate you may then send push notifications to devices that are enrolled in your MDM.
-But there are a couple of gotchas and things you want to take note of or keep in mind:
+Once you have an MDM APNs certificate you have the ability to send push notifications to devices that are enrolled in your MDM.
+But there are a couple of caveats that you want to keep in mind:

 * MDM APNs certificates **expire yearly.** This of course means you'll need to renew the certificate with a similar process you followed to get the original certificate.
 Note that it **must be a renewal** and not a *new* APNs push certificate for a very important reason:
-* The APNs Push "topic" (which is embedded in the push certificate and has a `com.apple.mgmt.` prefix for MDM) **can never change for the life of a device's enrollment.** Basically, this means a couple things:
+* The APNs Push "topic" (which is embedded in the push certificate and has a `com.apple.mgmt.` prefix for MDM) **can never change during the life of a device's enrollment.** Basically, this means a couple things:
   * You can't just use *any* MDM APNs certificate; they're not interchangeable.
 When devices enroll into an MDM they are tied to that particular APNs certificate push topic.
   * This is why a *new* certificate can't be used as a renewal — said new certificate would have a different Push topic and would not be able to be used for sending push notifications to your existing enrolled devices.
 When you renew the certificate on identity.apple.com it must be submitted as a Renewal to a previously created certificate.
 This doesn't mean you have to use the same private key (which is bad practice), just that it is submitted as a renewal to Apple.
   * If you're using the Server.app extraction method you'll want to keep that instance of Server.app (computer/VM) around so that you can fire it up to get the push certificate with the same topic renewed and exracted again.
 But hopefully you're only using that method as a test and not necessarily as your production MDM certificate.